-Retail Price Maintenance (RPM) and the Black Market
+Resale Price Maintenance (RPM) and the Black Market

-Retail Price Maintenance (RPM), like rationing, went on for many years after the war, as the shortages continued.
+RPM, like rationing, went on for many years after the war, as the shortages continued.

 Legal ways round Retail Price Maintenance

-I had always assumed that shopkeepers didn't like Retail Price Maintence because they wanted to charge more, so as to increase their profit.
+I had always assumed that shopkeepers didn't like Retail Price Maintenance because they wanted to charge more, so as to increase their profit.
 In fact the reverse was true.
 Many wanted to charge less to increase their trade.

-My main experience of this was when my husband and I set up home in the early 1960s, nearly 20 years after the end of the war.
-Like all newly married couples, money was tight and any way that we could legally save on our purchases was welcome.
-We found that we could get percentage reductions by belonging to organisations which we did.
+My main experience of this was when my husband and I set up home in the early 1960s, getting on for 20 years after the end of the war.
+Like for all newly married couples, money was tight and any way that we could legally save on our purchases was welcome.
+We found that we could get percentage reductions by belonging to certain organisations, which we did.

 The end of Retail Price Maintenance